ajalt/clikt/docs/parameters.md

 ## Differences

-Arguments have the advantage of being able to accepts a variable number of values, while Options are limited to a fixed number values.
+Arguments have the advantage of being able to accept a variable number of values, while Options are limited to a fixed number of values.
 Other than that restriction, options have more capabilities than arguments.

 Options can: